jjvanzon/JJs-Reference-Architecture/code-style.md

 ### 1 Type 1 File

-Preferably give each class (or interface or enum) its own file (except nested classes).
+Preferably give each class (or interface or enum) its own file.

 Reason:
-One might be surprized to find types hidden away behind a single file name.
+One might be surprised to find types hidden away behind a single file name.
 It may harm the overview of the different pieces of code.

 Exceptions:
-This guideline might be ignored if the amount of classes really becomes big.
-Also it does not count for nested classes.
+It does not count for nested classes.
 Also a single class can be spread among files, if they are partial classes.
+This guideline might also be ignored if the amount of classes really becomes big.

 ### No Lone Classes

-It might not be handy to have a lot of folder just containing one class or very few classes.
+It might not be handy to have a lot of folders just containing one or very few classes.
 Consider moving those classes into other folders.
-Another solution could be to put them all together, for instance in a folder called `Helpers`, if they indeed are simple helper classes.
+Another solution could be to put them all together, in a `Helpers` folder for instance.

 Comments